fdcl-gwu/Motor_Tests/README.md

 m2_max=W2_max/9.8/1000 (gr)

+So, do not use a weight with more than m2_max mass.

 ## Measure the maximum thrust that the load cell can measure:

-In other words, measure the amount of force that the load cell measure if the motor provides the maximum thrust.
+In other words, measure the amount of force that the load cell should measure if the motor provides the maximum thrust.

 T_max is the maximum thrust of motor.
 For Tiger 700 motor and 11*3.7 CF propeller, it is 12.04 N.

-F_max_thrust=(T_max*b-W_motor*b+W1*d1)/(d1+c) (N)
+F_max_thrust=(T_max*b-W_motor*b+W1 d1)/(d1+c) (N)

-If the F_max_thrust > F_max_allowed, then decrease b and increase d1+c.
+If F_max_thrust > F_max_allowed, then decrease b and increase d1+c.

 ## Measure the maximum torque that the load cell can measure:

-In other words, measure the amount of force that the load cell measures if the motor provides the maximum torque.
+In other words, measure the amount of force that the load cell should measure if the motor provides the maximum torque.

 F_max_torque=(tau_max-W_motor*b+W1*d1)/(d1+c).

-Again here, if the F_max_thrust > F_max_allowed, then decrease b and increase d1+c.
+Again here, if F_max_torque > F_max_allowed, then decrease b and increase d1+c.

 # Running a Motor Test
-1) Attach the motor to the test rig as shown in test_rig_setup.jpg.
-Measure the distance between the pivot and motor (b) and the pivot and sensor (d), preferably using calipers.
+1) Attach the motor to the test rig as shownabove.
+Measure the distance between the pivot and motor (b), the pivot and sensor (d1), and the weight W2 and pivot (d2).
+If d2 is set to be d1+c, calculations become simpler.
 2) Connect the arduino to the force sensor and the ESC using the following connections:
    **ESC <---> Arduino**
    C <---> A5